 Buying a reconditioned, used stairlift or a second hand stairlift could also be an option if you need to reduce costs, but you need to be very cautious here.
 Used curved stairlifts may not come with a warranty.
 You can also look to see if a stairlift rental is possible- renting may be a better deal if you have short-term mobility needs.

 Curved stairlifts are usually custom built to fit each customer’s home.
-So it may be impossible to find a used curved stair lift that will fit your staircase.
+So it may be impossible to find a used curved stair lift that will fit your particular staircase adequately.

-It is a good idea to ask about reconditioned stairlift models the company might have which would fit your stairs.
-During a home assessment of your staircase is a good time to ask about this.
+It is a good idea to ask about reconditioned stairlift models the company might have in its collection which would fit your stairs.
+During home assessments of your staircase is a good time to ask about this.

 If you are lucky, there might also be a returned or display stairlift available.
-This might be almost new, but still sold at a reduced price.
+This might be almost new, but available for you to purchase at a reduced price.

 If you are thinking of buying the curved rail and the stairlift carriage separately, make sure that the models are compatible.
 This is easiest if all the parts come from the same stairlift company since you can contact them with questions about individual products.

 As you have probably guessed by now, the process of getting a new or reconditioned curved stairlift can take some time.
 So it is advisable to start shopping around and asking for advice before your need for the stairlift becomes too urgent, and you don’t have to make a decision under pressure.

 If you are applying for financial help, remember that it can take some time for your application to be processed.
 Don’t leave it until the last minute, or you could be saddled with unnecessarily higher costs.

-It is also worth planning when the installation will take place so that it does not cause disruption at home.
+It is also worth planning when the installation will take place so that it does not cause disruption for you and your family.
 It might be best to do this at a time when family members are available to help oversee the process.